stanford-futuredata/Willump/README.md

 Willump is an optimizer for machine learning inference.
 It speeds up ML inference pipelines written as Python functions whose performance is bottlenecked by feature computation.
-For a full description of Willump, see [our paper](https://arxiv.org/pdf/1906.01974.pdf).
+For a full description of Willump, please see [our paper](https://arxiv.org/pdf/1906.01974.pdf).

 ## Installation

 Willump requires Python version 3.6 or later.
-These instructions were tested on a clean installation of Ubuntu 18.04 with Python 3.6.8 installed.
+These instructions were tested on a clean installation of Ubuntu 18.04 with Python 3.6.8.

 First, install dependency packages: